 Jesus Christ, the Creator of the Universe, asked me to be His wife, isn't that amazing?
 He considered us to be so valuable that He was willing to die for us even when we don't seem to value ourselves, (or the mates we have been given).

 The Lord created intimacy to teach us how to value Him.
-If we do not value each other, we cannot be intimate with Him.
+If we do not appreciate each other, we cannot be intimate with Him.

 "Husbands, likewise, dwell with them with understanding, giving honor to the wife, as to the weaker vessel, and as being heirs together of the grace of life, that your prayers may not be hindered,” (1 Peter 3:7).